Afif13/CSS-Tip/content/status-indicator/index.md

 tags: posts
 ---

-Use modern CSS to add that little status indicator to your avatar using less than 10 CSS declarations and without extra elements.
+Use modern CSS to add a status indicator to your avatar using less than 10 CSS declarations and without extra elements.
 * Only the `<img>` tag
 * No pseudo-elements
 * Transparent gap